opendr-eu/opendr/docs/reference/customize.md

 2. Start from a clean clone of the repository and remove all modules under [src/opendr] that you are not using.
 To this end, use the `rm` command from the root folder of the toolkit and write down the commands that you are issuing.
 Please note that you should NOT remove the `engine` package.
-4. Add the `rm` commands that you have issued in the dockerfile (e.g., in the main [dockerfile](https://github.com/opendr-eu/opendr/blob/master/Dockerfile)) after the `WORKDIR command` and before the `RUN ./bin/install.sh` command
+4. Add the `rm` commands that you have issued in the dockerfile (e.g., in the main [dockerfile](https://github.com/opendr-eu/opendr/blob/master/Dockerfile)) after the `WORKDIR command` and before the `RUN ./bin/install.sh` command.
 5. Build the dockerfile as usual.

 By removing the tools that you are not using, you are also removing the corresponding `requirements.txt` file.